au-ts/sddf/drivers/i2c/host/meson/README.md

 A token-based abstraction is already used in the ODROID C4 hardware, but we take it a step further by flattening data sent over the bus/request buffers into the token stream too, for easier buffering.
 The tokens are defined as follows:

-* `I2C_TOKEN_END` - Terminator for token lists; has no effect besides to indicate further bytes are invalid (its jsut zeros, 0x00 and has no effect on the i2c transation itself, but rather used to represent a certain state of the registers).
-Hence only the driver should use but has not effect other then potentially causing another transaction to happen over the bus.
+* `I2C_TOKEN_END` - Terminator for token lists; has no effect besides to indicate further bytes are invalid (used to represent a certain state of the registers).
 * `I2C_TOKEN_START` - Triggers hardware to signal the START condition on the bus, claiming it.
 * `I2C_TOKEN_ADDRW` - Transmit a 7 bit address with a WRITE condition.
 * `I2C_TOKEN_ADDRR` - Transmit a 7 bit address with a READ condition.